 So ‘Ironbound’ is basically what many of us moved to Dallas to escape: the crumbling, dead end of New Jersey.
 Rust Belt America.
 It’s one bleak but funny drama.
 It’s also simpler-looking than it really is.
 It’s just a series of duets played out next to a nowhere freeway.
-But along the way, Darja loses a young husband, loses a warehouse full of jobs and gets stuck sharing an apartment with a well-meaning, confused, loser-schmoe, a wannabe-stud postman.
+But along the way, Darja loses a young husband, loses a couple of minimum-wage jobs and gets stuck sharing an apartment with a well-meaning, loser-schmoe, a wannabe-stud postman.

 Martyna Majok’s play (it’s pronounced my-OAK) has gotten spot-on direction from Tina Parker and some superb performances, especially from Karen Parrish as Darja, but also Seth Magill as her young, musician-husband and Max Hartman as Tommy, the loser-schmoe postman.
 Hartman brings all the exasperated, waddling schmoe-ness he can to the part — it’s his best work since the Undermain’s ‘Penelope.’
-When Tommy brings a cheap, teddy-bear bouquet of flowers to Darja, just his shoving it at her — part apology, part proposal, part abject surrender — it’s tearfully comic and laughably pathetic.
+When Tommy gets a cheap, teddy-bear bouquet of flowers to give to Darja, just his shoving it at her — part embarrassed apology, part proposal, part abject surrender — it’s touchingly comic and laughably pathetic.

-True, ‘Ironbound’ needs the laughs.
-Majok’s vision of barely-working, post-housing-collapse, immigrant America is like one of Bruce Springsteen’s darkest blue-collar ballads – if Springsteen ever sang with a sarcastic, bone-dry Polish accent and with the kind of hilarious sarcasm that hurts.
-The entire, 90-minute-long, intermissionless play takes place, a bus stop outside the now-shuttered factory where Darja and her young husband Maks used to work.
+‘Ironbound’ needs the laughs.
+Majok’s vision of barely-working, post-housing-collapse, immigrant America is like one of Bruce Springsteen’s darkest blue-collar ballads – if Springsteen ever sang with a bone-dry Polish accent and with the kind of hilarious sarcasm that hurts.
+The entire, 90-minute-long, intermissionless play takes place at night outside the now-shuttered factory where Darja and her young husband Maks used to work.
 At one point, Darja even considers sleeping on the flat tire that’s been dumped there.
 Can’t get much more ‘end of the road’ than that.

-So four actors, one set, no intermission – what’s complicated here?
+So four actors, one set, no intermission.
+What’s so complicated?
 It’s Majok’s tricky time scheme.
 The play begins and ends with scenes set in 2014, when the now-twice-divorced Darja is reduced to a bundle of anger, cunning and need.
-She’s fed up with Tommy, fed up with her life, desperate and yearning to find her runaway, druggy teenage son.
-When Tommy tries to get her to come back, he apologizes or, actually, just shrugs off the infidelity that’s triggered her flight from their apartment.
-Cheating on her was a mistake, he admits, but just a mistake.
-She’s checked his cellphone, though: “Fourteen times it’s not mistake,” she says.
-“Fourteen times it’s career.”
+She’s fed up with postman Tommy, fed up with her life, desperate and yearning to find her runaway, druggy teenage son.
+When Tommy tries to get her to come back, he apologizes.
+Cheating on her was a mistake, he admits.
+But just a mistake.

-Karen Parrish delivers a committed, courageous performance as Darja – she basically never leaves the stage for 90 minutes.
+Karen Parrish delivers an absolutely committed, courageous performance as Darja – she basically never leaves the stage for 90 minutes.
 My one quibble is that, in the flashbacks that take us to 1992, we don’t see enough of the magnetic, flirtatious Darja, the woman who must have charmed these men.
 Sure, she was always pragmatic, maybe she was always her own worst enemy in relationships.
-But Darja couldn’t have been always this cynical and combative – given the male characters’ response to her.
-Ultimately, a sense of a younger, marginally more open Darja will also give us a feel for what she’s lost.
-Not just lovers or jobs or dreams, but a part of herself.
+But Darja couldn’t have been always this cynical and combative – given the male characters’ responses to her.
+A sense of a younger, marginally more open Darja would also give us a deeper sense for what she’s lost: not just lovers or jobs or dreams, but a major part of herself.

-In those flashbacks, we learn that she and Maks emigrated just when all of America’s low-tech jobs that still paid a living wage vanished.
-Maks doesn’t care so much about the factory job he’s lost.
-He’s always wanted to be a blues musician, and he tries to convince Darja to come with him to Chicago.
-I grew up with a grandmother who spoke Polish (and only Polish) to the end of her life, so I can say this: As Maks, Magill (like Parrish) not only handles the Polish accent with conviction but his bearing has that resilience, hope and Old World-wariness one often sees in immigrants who didn’t find our streets exactly paved with gold.
+In those flashbacks, we learn that young immigrant Maks doesn’t care so much about the factory job he’s lost.
+He’s always wanted to be a blues musician in Chicago.
+I grew up with a grandmother who spoke Polish (and only Polish) to the end of her life, so I can say this: Both Parrish and Magill handle their accents with complete conviction.
+But in his bearing, Magill also conveys that resilience, hope and Old World-wariness one often sees in immigrants who haven’t found our streets exactly paved with gold.
 OK, job’s gone.
 I’ve still got harmonica and chops.
 This is America, we move on.

-All of which leaves us with the young Vic floats up as something of an oddity.
+Into this mix, the young Vic floats up as something of an oddity.
 Vic (Doak Rapp) appears at the bus stop and exists entirely for that single scene.
 It’s a welcome scene considering the different perspective, the different humor it brings.
-He’s a hip-hop white boy who stumbles across Darja at the late-night bus stop because he’s out there, getting picked up by men who’ll pay.
-He comes across all gangsta until we quickly discover he’s actually a rich kid who has to get away from the home he hates.
-But Vic’s character is the only one who feels a little borrowed.
+He’s a hip-hop white boy who stumbles across Darja late at night because he’s out there, getting picked up by men who’ll pay.
+He comes across all gangsta until we discover he’s just a rich kid who has to get away from the home he hates.
+But Vic’s character is the only one who feels borrowed.
 Rapp brings a goofy, likable openness to him, but one gets the sense Majok needed a well-off American who’s easy with his privileges and pop culture.
 She needed him mostly for the comic contrast with her hardscrabble, outsider couple (and as something of a stand-in for Darja’s lost son).
-The playwright came up with the rent boy angle as the only likely explanation such a teenager would be at this bus stop at night, let alone this bus stop.
+The playwright came up with Vic’s rent boy angle as the only likely explanation such a teenager would be hanging out at a bus stop at night, let alone this bus stop.